Seagate/cortx-k8s/doc/prereq-deploy-use-cases.md

 echo 1 > /proc/sys/net/netfilter/nf_conntrack_tcp_be_liberal
 ```

-This implemeted fix is only one way to solve this specific issue, as it is highly dependent upon the underlying Linux OS and kernel settings, Kubernetes cluster settings, Container Networking Interface (CNI) component selection and configuration, kube-proxy component settings, and application-specific activity.
+This implemented fix is only one way to solve this specific issue, as it is highly dependent upon the underlying Linux OS and kernel settings, Kubernetes cluster settings, Container Networking Interface (CNI) component selection and configuration, kube-proxy component settings, and application-specific activity.
 If this specific does not resolve your explicit "connection reset by peer issues", you can reference the original Kubernetes Issues and Pull Requests below for more of the conversation that handles the individual settings that can be manually adjusted for your specific environment.

 **Follow-up issues:**
 - https://github.com/kubernetes/kubernetes/issues/74839